 Over 100 persons attended a forum on water rights at Beginnings in Briceland sponsored by the Salmonid Restoration Foundation to hear representatives of several state water agencies explain the tangled web of California water law.

 SoHum firefighters were kept busy with a series of small fires around the area in Garberville, Harris, Shelter Cove, and Whale Gulch, especially during the July 4 weekend.
-Dry weather, windy conditions, and lightning added to the danger of fireworks and other manmade hazards.
-None of the fires resulted in injury or serious property damage, thanks to quick responses from Cal Fire and local volunteer fire departments.

 The Weott Community Services District received approval of their request for a declaration of emergency from the county supervisors to help them obtain funding and assistance after their main water line was severely damaged, threatening loss of the town's water supply.
 WCSD staff had to increase pressure in the line to meet customer needs following theft of a large amount of water from their system, which led to the damage.